Will Walking on a Torn Meniscus Make It Worse?

 2. Will Walking on a Torn Meniscus Make It Worse?

-According to a study of cartilage deflation from a group at Columbia in 1995 which was led by Gerard Ateshian.
-The research has shown that synovial fluid is slowly leaking out of the porous cartilage in your knee after we siting or standing for long periods.
-Loss of synovial fluid means less fluid to lubricate our knee cartilage which can cause a gradual decrease of cartilage thickness and increase the friction on cartilage surfaces which can eventually cause degenerative tears and higher tendency of traumatic tears for meniscus.
+According to a study of cartilage deflation from a group at Columbia in 1995, which was led by Gerard Ateshian.
+The research has shown that synovial fluid is slowly leaking out of the porous cartilage in your knee after we are siting or standing for long periods.
+Loss of synovial fluid means less fluid to lubricate our knee cartilage, which can cause a gradual decrease of cartilage thickness and increase the friction on cartilage surfaces which can eventually cause degenerative tears and the higher tendency of traumatic tears for meniscus.
 This is also the reason why your knees feel stiff and sore after sitting for a long time.

 Walking on a torn meniscus will not make it worse.
-By starting with small amount of time to walk daily along with physical therapy can help you to speed up recovery and regain the control of muscles.
-Walking is a good way to loosen your knee joint and your therapist can also evaluate the way you walk to observe any issues that may contribute to a torn meniscus.
+By starting with a small amount of time to walk daily along with physical therapy can help you to speed up recovery and regain control of muscles.
+Walking is a excellent way to loosen your knee joint and your therapist can also evaluate the way you walk to observe any issues that may contribute to a torn meniscus.